uds-se/fuzzingbook/README.md

 ## A Textbook for Paper, Screen, and Keyboard

-You can use this book in three ways:
+You can use this book in four ways:

 * You can __read chapters in your browser__.
 Check out the list of chapters in the menu above, or start right away with the [introduction to testing](https://www.fuzzingbook.org/html/Intro_Testing.html) or the [introduction to fuzzing](https://www.fuzzingbook.org/html/Fuzzer.html).
 All code is available for download.

 * You can __interact with chapters as Jupyter Notebooks__ (beta).
 This allows you to edit and extend the code, experimenting _live in your browser._  Simply select "Resources $\rightarrow$ Edit as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/fuzzingbook/master?filepath=docs/notebooks/Fuzzer.ipynb" target=_blank>Try interacting with the introduction to fuzzing.</a>

+* You can __use the code in your own projects__.
+You can download the code as Python programs; simply select "Resources $\rightarrow$ Download Code" for one chapter or "Resources $\rightarrow$ All Code" for all chapters.
+These code files can be executed, yielding (hopefully) the same results as the notebooks.
+Even easier: [Install the fuzzingbook Python package](#Using-the-Code).

 * You can __present chapters as slides__.
 This allows for presenting the material in lectures.
 Just select "Resources $\rightarrow$ View slides" at the top of each chapter. <a href="https://www.fuzzingbook.org/slides/Fuzzer.slides.html" target=_blank>Try viewing the slides for the introduction to fuzzing.</a>